Owen Gallacher: Crawley Town

 Following his release from Burton Albion, Gallacher signed for League Two club Crawley Town on 1 July 2021 on a two-year deal with the option for a further year.

 On 27 August 2022 Gallacher joined National League club Gateshead on a loan deal until 31 December 2022.

 He was released by Crawley in January 2023.

 Grimsby Town

 He signed for Grimsby Town on 3 February 2023.

+On 9 May 2023, it was announced that Gallacher would not be retained for the 2023–24 season and would be leaving the club when his contract expires on 30 June.

+Spennymoor Town

+On 1 July 2023, Gallacher signed for National League North side Spennymoor Town.
+In April 2024, he departed the club having had his contract terminated by mutual consent.

+Stockton Town

+On 5 July 2024, Gallacher signed for the Northern Premier League Premier Division side Stockton Town.
+Gallacher scored his first goal for the club on 5 April, 2025, in a home game against Worksop Town.

 International career

 Gallacher represented Scotland at under-16 and under-19 youth levels.